kleopatra999/PSCloudShell/docs/limitations.md

     1. Refresh the web page using the browser's refresh button and re-open the console.
     1. Close the shell IFrame (the sub-window that appears after clicking on the shell button) and re-open the console.

-### For a given user only one shell can be active
+### For a given user, only one shell can be active
-  - **Details**: If the user launches Bash shell first and shortly opens PowerShell, it would connect back to the Bash shell with blue background.
-  Similarly, if the user launches PowerShell first and shortly opens Bash shell, it would connect back to PowerShell instance with black background.
-  - **Workaround**: Restart the shell by clicking [Restart Cloud Shell](media/shell-recycle.png) in the shell IFrame (refreshing the browser tab will not work).
+  - **Details**: Users can only launch one type shell at a time, either [Bash](https://portal.azure.com) or [PowerShell](https://aka.ms/PSCloudPreview).
+  - **Workaround**: None.

-### Automatic Azure authentication limit
+### Automatic Azure authentication limit when using PowerShell in Cloud Shell for more than 60min
-  - **Details**: The authentication is active only for an hour due to a limitation in processing the Azure authentication token.
+  - **Details**: PowerShell in Cloud Shell automatically authenticates to Azure Services such as `az cli` and `Azure RM cmdlets` in the background.
+When using the same instance of shell for an extended period of time (about 60 mins or more), these authentication may fail due to DNS resolution issues.
-  - **Workaround**: Restart the shell by clicking [Restart Cloud Shell](media/shell-recycle.png) in the shell IFrame (refreshing the browser tab will not work).
+  - **Workaround**: This is an issue we are working to address.
+As a temporary workaround restart the shell by clicking [Restart Cloud Shell](media/shell-recycle.png) in the shell IFrame (refreshing the browser tab will not work).

 ### Get-Help -online does not open the help page
   - **Details**: If a user types `Get-Help Find-Module -online`, one will see an error message such as:\